 Mean score of companies in the Other Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2020, the Organisation for Economic Co-operation and Development (OECD) reported total Scope 3 carbon emissions of approximately 26,600,000,000 kg CO2e.
-The OECD has not disclosed specific emissions data for Scope 1 and Scope 2, nor has it provided emissions data for the years 2018, 2019, and 2022.
-The OECD's climate commitments include a significant reduction target set by Mantis World, a UK textile producer, which aims to reduce its Scope 1 and 2 emissions by 50% by 2030, starting from 2018.
-This commitment reflects the OECD's broader focus on promoting sustainable practices among its member countries and industries.
-While the OECD does not currently have specific SBTi (Science Based Targets initiative) reduction targets, it continues to engage in initiatives that encourage emissions reductions across various sectors.
-The organisation's efforts are crucial in guiding policy and fostering collaboration among nations to address climate change effectively.
+In 2020, the Organisation for Economic Co-operation and Development (OECD) reported total Scope 3 emissions of approximately 26,600,000,000 kg CO2e.
+The OECD has not disclosed specific emissions data for Scope 1 and Scope 2 for the years 2018 to 2022, indicating a lack of detailed reporting in these areas.
+The OECD's climate commitments include significant reduction targets set by Mantis World, a UK textile producer, which aims to reduce its Scope 1 and 2 emissions by 50% by 2030, starting from 2018.
+This commitment reflects a broader trend within the OECD to enhance sustainability practices among its member countries and associated industries.
+While the OECD has not established its own Science-Based Targets Initiative (SBTi) reduction targets, it continues to promote climate action and emissions reduction strategies across various sectors.
+The organisation's focus on emissions per employee and emissions per tonne of steel highlights its commitment to understanding and mitigating the environmental impact of its operations and those of its member states.

 Access structured emissions data, company-specific emission factors, and source documents